 Requirements for TDPS Studio Use:

-- Consume food or beverage outside the studios.
+• Please do not consume food or beverage inside the studios.

-- Students using studios in Zellerbach should check in with the Stage Door attendant upon arrival, and again when finished using the space.
+• Students using studios in Zellerbach must check in with the Stage Door attendant and show their Cal ID upon arrival, and check out with the attendant when finished using the space.

-Only students currently enrolled in a TDPS course may register.
+• Only students currently enrolled in a TDPS course may register.
 Skedda bookings will be audited against class rosters.
-You must include the class for which you are rehearsing when you sign up.
+You must include your TDPS Course number, reason for your booking and the full names of any additional attendees.